 "Is there a faster, better way to do this?" — This one question has shaped every role I've held.
-From my first Excel macro to the full-stack AI dashboard running in production today, it's the instinct that turns me from an analyst doing the work into an engineer eliminating it.
+From my first Excel macro to AdInsight Pro, the Amazon Ads audit platform running in production today, it's the instinct that turns me from an analyst doing the work into a strategist engineering the growth.

 My e-commerce career started at Wissend Consultancy, managing catalogs for brands like Lenovo and Duraflame across Amazon and Walmart.
 Within weeks of joining, I'd written a CMD script that renamed thousands of product images in seconds — a task that would have consumed days of manual work.
 Management noticed.
 That was the moment I realized: this wasn't a one-off hack — it was how I wanted to work.
+And it's the instinct that eventually pulled me deep into Amazon advertising.

 Before I do a task twice, I ask whether I should do it at all.
 Most "this is just how we work" processes are really automation opportunities waiting to be named.
 I surface them, scope them, and ship the fix.